ptaranat/wsl-dotfiles/README.md

 ### Plugins

-Using `.zsh_plugins.txt` and ~~Antibody for managing~~ [Znap plugin manager](https://github.com/marlonrichert/zsh-snap).
+Using `.zsh_plugins.txt` and [Znap plugin manager](https://github.com/marlonrichert/zsh-snap).
-Antibody was deprecated so now I am using Znap, which is pure zsh script.
 All the configuration is in the [.zshrc](/zsh/.zshrc) file.

 ### Plugins Manager

-Znap is currently working the best.
-It is simply a way to manage cloning and sourcing plugin repositories.
+Znap manages cloning and sourcing plugin repositories.
 My `.zshrc` is just a bunch of source statements.
 Plus it works well with OMZ.
 Care should be taken in the order of zsh-user plugins (competions, syntax-highlighting, history-substring-search, autosuggestions).

 ### Theme

-Use `znap prompt powerlevel10k`.
+Use `znap source powerlevel10k`.
 P10k's instant prompt is slightly faster so I am keeping that at the top.

 ## Tools